rubocode/vision-lk/background/mindsets/index.md

 ## Mindsets

 > To be able to integrate multiple mindsets and to view things with a fresh set of eyes is truly a blessing.
+> To be able to switch between them at will is pure heaven.
 > **Ruchira Bomiriya**

 * [Buddhism](buddhism)